cosmos/gaia/docs/migration/cosmoshub-4-v7-Theta-upgrade.md

 ## On-chain governance proposal attains consensus

-[Proposal #65](https://www.mintscan.io/cosmos/proposals/65) is the reference on-chain governance proposal for this upgrade, which has passed with overwhleming community support.
+[Proposal #65](https://www.mintscan.io/cosmos/proposals/65) is the reference on-chain governance proposal for this upgrade, which has passed with overwhelming community support.
 Neither core developers nor core funding entities control the governance, and this governance proposal has passed in a _fully decentralized_ way.

 ## Upgrade will take place April 12, 2022